p2panda/handbook/website/docs/specification/APIs/publishing.md

 title: Publishing
 ---

-- clients use two GraphQL operations for publishing entries:
+- Clients use two GraphQL operations for publishing entries:
   1. [`nextArgs`](#nextargs) query to retrieve parameters required for encoding an entry
   2. [`publish`](#publish) mutation to publish a signed and encoded entry together with its payload

 ## `nextArgs`

-- returns parameters required for encoding new entries
+- Returns parameters required for encoding new entries
-  - implementations must not have side effects
+  - Implementations must not have side effects
-- clients can't encode new entries without information from this endpoint because every entry needs to place itself in the first unused sequence number of a specific [_bamboo log_][bamboo] and also it needs to include the hashes of specific previous entries in its encoding
+- Clients can't encode new entries without information from this endpoint because every entry needs to place itself in the first unused sequence number of a specific [_bamboo log_][bamboo] and also it needs to include the hashes of specific previous entries in its encoding
-  - this information is held by the node
+  - This information is held by the node
-- clients may cache the arguments required for the next entry (they are also returned by `publish`)
+- Clients may cache the arguments required for the next entry (they are also returned by `publish`)
-- clients may also persist their entry logs locally to avoid any dependency for retrieving entry arguments of nodes at all
+- Clients may also persist their entry logs locally to avoid any dependency for retrieving entry arguments of nodes at all
-- clients must set the `viewId` input variable to receive arguments for encoding an `UPDATE` or `DELETE` operation.
+- Clients must set the `viewId` input variable to receive arguments for encoding an `UPDATE` or `DELETE` operation.
-  - clients must not set this when they want to encode a `CREATE` operation
+  - Clients must not set this when they want to encode a `CREATE` operation

 ```graphql
 query nextArgs(